TCLamnidis/BareBonesBash/README.md

 rewards thereof, without having to do all the repetitive work!
 <p align="center"><img title="Source: https://giphy.com/gifs/tinder-automation-tinderbot-3rgXByefj5zvCcodOM" src="https://media.giphy.com/media/3rgXByefj5zvCcodOM/giphy.gif" width="40%"></p>

-As a final practise, have a look inside your `~/FastQ.Portals` directory.
+As a final practice, have a look inside your `~/FastQ.Portals` directory.
 You might notice that you have also symlinks to `FastQ.Portals` and `Ftp.Links.txt` as well as our FastQ files.
 These came in our previous `ln -s` loop, as we used the wildcard for _everything_ in `~/BareBonesBash`.